evertrust/horizon-go/docs/CertificateProfileAuthorizationLevels.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetApproveEnroll

+`func (o *CertificateProfileAuthorizationLevels) GetApproveEnroll() AuthorizationLevel`

+GetApproveEnroll returns the ApproveEnroll field if non-nil, zero value otherwise.

+### GetApproveEnrollOk

+`func (o *CertificateProfileAuthorizationLevels) GetApproveEnrollOk() (*AuthorizationLevel, bool)`

+GetApproveEnrollOk returns a tuple with the ApproveEnroll field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApproveEnroll

+`func (o *CertificateProfileAuthorizationLevels) SetApproveEnroll(v AuthorizationLevel)`

+SetApproveEnroll sets ApproveEnroll field to given value.

+### HasApproveEnroll

+`func (o *CertificateProfileAuthorizationLevels) HasApproveEnroll() bool`

+HasApproveEnroll returns a boolean if a field has been set.

+### SetApproveEnrollNil

+`func (o *CertificateProfileAuthorizationLevels) SetApproveEnrollNil(b bool)`

+ SetApproveEnrollNil sets the value for ApproveEnroll to be an explicit nil

+### UnsetApproveEnroll
+`func (o *CertificateProfileAuthorizationLevels) UnsetApproveEnroll()`

+UnsetApproveEnroll ensures that no value is present for ApproveEnroll, not even an explicit nil
+### GetApproveMigrate

+`func (o *CertificateProfileAuthorizationLevels) GetApproveMigrate() AuthorizationLevel`

+GetApproveMigrate returns the ApproveMigrate field if non-nil, zero value otherwise.

+### GetApproveMigrateOk

+`func (o *CertificateProfileAuthorizationLevels) GetApproveMigrateOk() (*AuthorizationLevel, bool)`

+GetApproveMigrateOk returns a tuple with the ApproveMigrate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApproveMigrate

+`func (o *CertificateProfileAuthorizationLevels) SetApproveMigrate(v AuthorizationLevel)`

+SetApproveMigrate sets ApproveMigrate field to given value.

+### HasApproveMigrate

+`func (o *CertificateProfileAuthorizationLevels) HasApproveMigrate() bool`

+HasApproveMigrate returns a boolean if a field has been set.

+### SetApproveMigrateNil

+`func (o *CertificateProfileAuthorizationLevels) SetApproveMigrateNil(b bool)`

+ SetApproveMigrateNil sets the value for ApproveMigrate to be an explicit nil

+### UnsetApproveMigrate
+`func (o *CertificateProfileAuthorizationLevels) UnsetApproveMigrate()`

+UnsetApproveMigrate ensures that no value is present for ApproveMigrate, not even an explicit nil
+### GetApproveRecover

+`func (o *CertificateProfileAuthorizationLevels) GetApproveRecover() AuthorizationLevel`

+GetApproveRecover returns the ApproveRecover field if non-nil, zero value otherwise.

+### GetApproveRecoverOk

+`func (o *CertificateProfileAuthorizationLevels) GetApproveRecoverOk() (*AuthorizationLevel, bool)`

+GetApproveRecoverOk returns a tuple with the ApproveRecover field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApproveRecover

+`func (o *CertificateProfileAuthorizationLevels) SetApproveRecover(v AuthorizationLevel)`

+SetApproveRecover sets ApproveRecover field to given value.

+### HasApproveRecover

+`func (o *CertificateProfileAuthorizationLevels) HasApproveRecover() bool`

+HasApproveRecover returns a boolean if a field has been set.

+### SetApproveRecoverNil

+`func (o *CertificateProfileAuthorizationLevels) SetApproveRecoverNil(b bool)`

+ SetApproveRecoverNil sets the value for ApproveRecover to be an explicit nil

+### UnsetApproveRecover
+`func (o *CertificateProfileAuthorizationLevels) UnsetApproveRecover()`

+UnsetApproveRecover ensures that no value is present for ApproveRecover, not even an explicit nil
+### GetApproveRenew

+`func (o *CertificateProfileAuthorizationLevels) GetApproveRenew() AuthorizationLevel`

+GetApproveRenew returns the ApproveRenew field if non-nil, zero value otherwise.

+### GetApproveRenewOk

+`func (o *CertificateProfileAuthorizationLevels) GetApproveRenewOk() (*AuthorizationLevel, bool)`

+GetApproveRenewOk returns a tuple with the ApproveRenew field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApproveRenew

+`func (o *CertificateProfileAuthorizationLevels) SetApproveRenew(v AuthorizationLevel)`

+SetApproveRenew sets ApproveRenew field to given value.

+### HasApproveRenew

+`func (o *CertificateProfileAuthorizationLevels) HasApproveRenew() bool`

+HasApproveRenew returns a boolean if a field has been set.

+### SetApproveRenewNil

+`func (o *CertificateProfileAuthorizationLevels) SetApproveRenewNil(b bool)`

+ SetApproveRenewNil sets the value for ApproveRenew to be an explicit nil

+### UnsetApproveRenew
+`func (o *CertificateProfileAuthorizationLevels) UnsetApproveRenew()`

+UnsetApproveRenew ensures that no value is present for ApproveRenew, not even an explicit nil
+### GetApproveRevoke

+`func (o *CertificateProfileAuthorizationLevels) GetApproveRevoke() AuthorizationLevel`

+GetApproveRevoke returns the ApproveRevoke field if non-nil, zero value otherwise.

+### GetApproveRevokeOk

+`func (o *CertificateProfileAuthorizationLevels) GetApproveRevokeOk() (*AuthorizationLevel, bool)`

+GetApproveRevokeOk returns a tuple with the ApproveRevoke field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApproveRevoke

+`func (o *CertificateProfileAuthorizationLevels) SetApproveRevoke(v AuthorizationLevel)`

+SetApproveRevoke sets ApproveRevoke field to given value.

+### HasApproveRevoke

+`func (o *CertificateProfileAuthorizationLevels) HasApproveRevoke() bool`

+HasApproveRevoke returns a boolean if a field has been set.

+### GetApproveUpdate

+`func (o *CertificateProfileAuthorizationLevels) GetApproveUpdate() AuthorizationLevel`

+GetApproveUpdate returns the ApproveUpdate field if non-nil, zero value otherwise.

+### GetApproveUpdateOk

+`func (o *CertificateProfileAuthorizationLevels) GetApproveUpdateOk() (*AuthorizationLevel, bool)`

+GetApproveUpdateOk returns a tuple with the ApproveUpdate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApproveUpdate

+`func (o *CertificateProfileAuthorizationLevels) SetApproveUpdate(v AuthorizationLevel)`

+SetApproveUpdate sets ApproveUpdate field to given value.

+### GetAuditRequest

+`func (o *CertificateProfileAuthorizationLevels) GetAuditRequest() AuthorizationLevel`

+GetAuditRequest returns the AuditRequest field if non-nil, zero value otherwise.

+### GetAuditRequestOk

+`func (o *CertificateProfileAuthorizationLevels) GetAuditRequestOk() (*AuthorizationLevel, bool)`

+GetAuditRequestOk returns a tuple with the AuditRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuditRequest

+`func (o *CertificateProfileAuthorizationLevels) SetAuditRequest(v AuthorizationLevel)`

+SetAuditRequest sets AuditRequest field to given value.

+### HasAuditRequest

+`func (o *CertificateProfileAuthorizationLevels) HasAuditRequest() bool`

+HasAuditRequest returns a boolean if a field has been set.

+### SetAuditRequestNil

+`func (o *CertificateProfileAuthorizationLevels) SetAuditRequestNil(b bool)`

+ SetAuditRequestNil sets the value for AuditRequest to be an explicit nil

+### UnsetAuditRequest
+`func (o *CertificateProfileAuthorizationLevels) UnsetAuditRequest()`

+UnsetAuditRequest ensures that no value is present for AuditRequest, not even an explicit nil
 ### GetEnroll

 `func (o *CertificateProfileAuthorizationLevels) GetEnroll() AuthorizationLevel`